parasagrawal71/Web-and-Mobile-App-Development-HandBook/React and Redux/Absolute path component imports in create react app - Avoiding relative path imports.md

   "include": ["src"]
 }
 </pre>
-3. Use like this, import Header from "components/header/Header";
+3. Use like this, import Header from "components/header/Header"; It's WORKING.
 4. Add following code in your .eslintrc.json file to solve eslint errors:-
 <pre>
 "settings": {